MinSomai/uadmin/uadmin-docs/docs/storage/intro.md

 # File storages

-By default we support only file storage.
-Later on we will provide storages to S3, etc.
+By default we support only file and s3 storage.
+Later on we will provide storages for another providers, etc.
 It could be used like here:
 ```go
 if storage == nil {